vincenzo85/domain-availability-notifier/README.md

 # domain-availability-notifier
 A bash script to monitor domain availability and send Telegram notifications via cron scheduling.

-Sure!
-Here's a detailed article explaining how to set up a cron job to monitor domain availability and send notifications via Telegram.

 ---

 ### How to Monitor Domain Availability and Send Telegram Notifications via Cron